mbrevda/react-image/README.md

 )
 ```

-If an image was previously loaded successfully (since the last time this page was loaded), the loader will not be shown and the image will be rendered directly instead.
+If an image was previously loaded successfully (since the last time the page was loaded), the loader will not be shown and the image will be rendered immediately instead.

 ### Show a fallback element if none of the images could be loaded: